wwwportal/Kalima/Communities/Computer Engineering Technology/C Language.md

 6.   pointer types
 7.   generic pointer = [void * pointer = null;] : doesn't have a size, requires type casting
      1.   stores an address
-     2.   all pointers are the same size but can point to things of different sizes.
+     2.   all pointers are the same size but can point to things of different sizes
      3.   initialized pointers to null: makes nullpointer errors catchable
 8. Register keyword used with a pointer makes the pointer unavailable.
 If the pointer is stored in the register, it is not in memory.
 9.   malloc returns null generic pointer